lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 By default, when executing a generated Lingua Franca program, error messages, warnings, and informational messages are printed to standard out.
 You can get additional information printed by setting the `logging` parameter to `LOG` or `DEBUG` (or `log` or `debug`).
 The latter is more verbose.
 If you set the `logging` parameter to `warn`, then warnings and errors will be printed, but informational messages will not (e.g. message produced using the `info_print` utility function).
 If you set `logging` to `error`, then warning messages will also not be printed.

-The C and Python targets also supports [tracing](/docs/handbook/tracing), which outputs binary traces of an execution rather than human-readable text and is designed to have minimal impact on performance.
+The C and Python targets also support [tracing](/docs/handbook/tracing), which outputs binary traces of an execution rather than human-readable text and is designed to have minimal impact on performance.

 </div>